Posi music: Style

 Posi music is described as being upbeat and uplifting music.
 Usually it centers around the lyrics rather than the music itself.
 Often it is affirmational, though sometimes it is a call directing the listener to make changes to how they live.
 Posi music can be spiritual, but it is not specifically religious in nature.
 This is by design, as posi music is meant to be enjoyed by people of all faiths.

 Uses

 Posi music can be used in many settings beyond spiritual communities.
 Posi music is marketed for use in retreats, workshops, fitness centers, counseling centers, therapy, nursing homes and hospitals.
 The themes in posi music are ideal for programs such as Arts in Medicine, where music is used to promote healing.

 Uses of posi music have expanded to include motivational music for work-outs and companies like Amway have used motivational music to inspire their distributors.
 In 2008 Barack Obama used posi music in his Yes We Can campaign by enlisting artist support like India.Arie with songs like "There's Hope" and "I Gotta Feeling" by The Black Eyed Peas.

 Events

-The Posi Music Festival for 2018 will be March 28-April 1, 2019 in Tampa, Florida, culminating with emPower Music & Arts' Posi Awards, an award ceremony recognizing artists producing outstanding Posi Music from the previous year.
-Tickets to hear a collection of artists (Mega Concert) may be available to the public.

-May 1 is Global Love Day, a celebration started by The Love Foundation.
-Posi Music plays a part as many Posi musicians sponsor the event.

 November has been declared Posi Music Month by many notable musicians in the genre.
 Fans are encouraged to "fast" from negative music and go on a "diet" of positive music for the month.

-PosiPalooza is a national concert series from emPower Music & Arts.
-Traveling the country, Posi Award nominated musicians play venues ranging from churches to stadiums.